sccn/sccn.github.io/others/Running_EEGLAB_on_Octave.md

 page](/tutorials/contribute/) contains additional
 information on how to contribute to EEGLAB.

-A simple example of running an EEGLAB script in Octave
+Comparing EEGLAB output in Octave and Matlab
 ----------------------------------------------

-As mentioned previously, any EEGLAB MATLAB script should now run under Octave.

 Below is a time-frequency decomposition plotted by Octave 4.4 for the EEGLAB tutorial dataset by the EEGLAB/MATLAB code below.
-The plot below is provided for illustrative purposes only; we had to implement some minor changes to make the EEGLAB time-frequency function *newtimef.m* compatible with Octave (since the changes were also compatible with MATLAB itself, we placed them in the main repository).
-Other EEGLAB functions (even signal processing functions) may also require minor changes to run under Octave.

 ``` matlab
 % cd xxxxx/eeglab        % move to the proper directory/folder